nrxszvo/pzp/README.md

 # pzp
-Decode and parse pgns in zst format, such as those from the [lichess database](https://database.lichess.org/) and save the data to [parquet files](https://parquet.apache.org/).
+Decode and parse zst archives containing pgn files, such as those from the [lichess database](https://database.lichess.org/), and save the data to [parquet files](https://parquet.apache.org/).

 ## Usage
 ```python